jcteague/autofixturejs/README.md

 var user = Factory.create('User')

 ```
-The user object will have the fields specified in the definition with puedo random values:
+The user object will have the fields specified in the definition with pseudo random values:
 ```
 {
     first_name: 'first_name1',